tdgrant1/denss/README.md

 ```
 python setup.py install
 ```
-However, DENSS is just pure Python and can also just be run directly as a script, provided the `saxstats.py` file is in the same directory as `denss.py` that you're running from.

 ## Requirements
 DENSS requires that Python 2.7, NumPy (minimum v1.10.0) and SciPy are installed.
 These packages are